The analytics in Kanbanize work per board. Click the Analytics icon on the top of each board to access the Analytics

 In addition, you can apply card filters (Add cards filter).
 For example, you may want to see only cards with high priority or cards that are of a certain type or size.

-Once you have defined the workflow, you should select a topic.
-For example priority.
+Once you have defined the workflow, you should select a topic from the Controls menu.

 What's that telling us?

-The heat map shows in which part of the workflow, the cards of high, critical, average priority take the most time in the columns (in days).
-The graph accumulates the total cycle time that the cards spend in each of your workflow stages.
+The heat map shows in which part of the workflow, the cards of high, critical, average priority spend the most time in the columns (in days).
+The graph accumulates the total number of days that the cards of certain priority spend in each of your workflow stages.

 If there is an intersection on the Heat map colored in red, it signals that the cycle time of the tasks there is longer and that stage of your process needs attention.
 This visualization helps you easily find out the slowest part of the workflow and it is a good way to visualize bottlenecks.

-In the example, below it seems that the cards with average priority take the most time in the Development/Coding column.
+In the example below, the cards with average priority take the most time in the Development/Coding column.
 If you click on any of the intersections, the system provides a list with all cards that have passed through that stage, so you can check the reasons for deviation easily.